mihneasim/NaayaSql/README.rst

-Producte.NaayaSql - simple database connection interface for Naaya
+naaya.sql - simple database connection interface for Naaya
 ==================================================================
 This product provides the ability to ask and retrieve a connection to an sqlite database.